 Whether you’re just grabbing a beer after a show at Cafe Mustache or you’ve got your all-night dancing shoes on, a night out on this strip of Milwaukee will probably include a stop at Cole’s.
 It’s unpretentious and occasionally sweaty, serves reasonably priced drinks, and attracts people from across the city.
 There’s a weekly comedy open mic in the back, and bands often come through for free shows.
 If you’re looking to see a band or comic who will eventually blow up and leave Chicago behind for some unthinkable reason, there’s a good chance you can do it at Cole’s.

-Big Chicks is as much a neighborhood staple as it is a welcome alternative to some of the more sceney LGBTQ spots in the city.
-There’s a camaraderie here that even extends to the menu - free Sunday BBQs in the summer and $1 burgers on Mondays make it a destination on nights when other bars are deserted.
+Big Chicks is as much a neighborhood staple as it is a welcome alternative to some of the more sceney LGBTQ+ spots in the city.
+This upbeat local watering hole is fun for a casual hang with friends over drinks, but their wide variety of food options also makes it a great place to grab a full meal.
 Plus, the fact that it’s owned by the same folks as Tweet next door means the bar food is much better than most of the other places serving you well drinks in plastic cups.

 Like oysters or puppies, great things come in small packages.
 And the same can be said for The Matchbox, one of the tiniest bars in town.
 What The Matchbox doesn’t have in space it makes up for in personality.
 You’ll literally struggle to get past other people sitting at the bar to get an open seat, but the friendly atmosphere will make you feel right at home.
 This is the kind of place where bartenders know the regulars, but they’ll be equally as friendly to any newcomers who walk in the door.
 Come with one other person to kick it over classic cocktails and conversation.

-Sportman’s Club is what happens when old-school dive bar meets new-age bartenders who know how to do cool things.
-The small and skinny space in Ukranian Village had been a local spot for a long-time, but new ownership revamped the place just enough while preserving the old school atmosphere.
-You can grab an Old Style for $3 or try one of the more interesting cocktails that rotate daily for about $10.
-Either way, it’s a great low-key spot to sit and hang, and if it’s nice outside, you’ll definitely want to hit their backyard that feels like hanging at someone’s house.
+Sportman’s Club is what happens when an old-school dive bar meets new-age bartenders who know how to do cool things.
+The small and skinny space in Ukranian Village had been a local spot for a long-time, but new ownership revamped the place just enough while preserving the old-school atmosphere.
+You can grab a Hamm's for $3 or try one of the more interesting cocktails that rotate daily for about $10.
+Either way, it’s a great lowkey spot to sit and hang, and if it’s nice outside, you’ll definitely want to hit their backyard that feels like hanging at someone’s house.